It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 In addition to the contents of what he's saying.

-At a moment like this, the last thing we can afford is four more years of the tired, worn-out old theory that says that says we should give more to billionaires and big corporations and hope that prosperity trickles down on everybody else.
+At a moment like this, the last thing we can afford is four more years of the tired, worn-out old theory that says we should give more to billionaires and big corporations and hope that prosperity trickles down on everybody else.

-The last thing, the last thing we can afford is four more years where no one in Washington is watching anyone on Wall Street.
+The last thing, the last thing we can afford is four more years where no one in Washington is watching anyone on Wall Street because politicians and lobbyists killed common sense regulations.

 Those are the theories that got us into this mess.

-They haven't worked, and it is time for change, and that's why I'm running for president of the United States.
+They haven't worked and it is time for change and that's why I'm running for president of the United States.

-All right, you want to parse this?
+You want to parse this?

 Do we have to parse this?

-Well, I know it matters to independence.
+Well, I know it matters to independents.

 I know it matters to this great amount of undecided that are out there.

-So I'm not going to change any Obama voters' minds.
+I'm not going to change any Obama voters' minds.

-The last thing we can afford is four more years of the tired old theory that says we should give more to billionaires and big corporations, and yet he says he's not a socialist and he's not a redistributionist.
+The last thing we can afford is four more years of the tired old theory that says we should give more to billionaires and big corporations.

 This is not what we've done.